invictus-integration/docs-ifa/versioned_docs/version-v5.6.0/framework/components/transcoV2.md

     				"databaseKeyVaultName": [Name of DB connection string secret in Key Vault], "commandValue": [SQL query to be executed],
-    				"isMandatory": [If true, will throw error when result is null], "columnName": [Obtain value from specified column if query returns multiple fields.
-If empty, value from first column is obtained], "defaultValue": [Default value of result],
+    				"isMandatory": [If true, will throw error when result is null], "defaultValue": [Default value of result],
     				"parameters": [
     					{